 Mrs. Mindy is behind the counter and asks, “hey, Pepino what are you up to?”
 “We want to buy some candy Mrs. M.” There are about fifty different candies in her display case.
 This is not going to be easy for the four of us to pick out what we want.
 But Mrs. Mindy knows the drill and she will give us all the time we need to make a selection.
 After about a half hour of give me that one, no-no that one, no-no, again that one we finish our back and forth selections we walk out and sit on a stoop next door to eat our treats.
 I like the sugar high better than Roger’s smoke high.
 My father likes to smoke his Lucky Strike cigarettes.
 I hate it when his friends come to visit, they spend their time talking and smoking for hours.
 Even after they all go home the apartment smells like a sewer.

 We sat on the stoop and had our candy.
-I bought the sugar dots on paper and sugar juice in wax bottles.
-It wasn’t much to eat but sugar treats always make us happy.
-We see a bunch of guys walking up Columbia Street.
+I bought Bazooka Bubble Gum, sugar dots on paper and sugar juice in wax bottles.
+It wasn’t much to eat but sugar treats always makes us happy.
+The best treat of all is Bazooka Bubble Gum.
+As we sat on the Stoop chewing our Bazooka bubble and seeing who could blow the biggest bubble and we also read stories about Bazooka Joe on the inside of the wrapper.
+As we sat there we see a bunch of guys walking up Columbia Street.
 It looks like Jimmy Pizza and four of his cousins.

 He stops in front of us and says, “Hey Keyno, do you guys want to play Ring-O-leave-O?”
 “Okay, looks like we have eight guys with your cousins.”
 It’s Jimmy and his cousins against me and Nunzio, Mike Tomato and Reno.
 The teams are a little light but four kids on each team is about the bare minimum number of players.
 Columbia Street is too busy with all kinds of traffic so we walk to Nelson Street near P.S.27.
 We find a spot on Nelson and Hicks Street for the home base.
 You need two teams to play Ring-O-Leave-O. You choose sides and one team has to chase and find the members of the second team.
 When you find and grab one of the team members you’re chasing you have to hold them yell out “Ring-O-Leave-O, 1, 2, 3” at that point they become your prisoner.
 You then take your prisoner to the established home base which is like a jail.
 Let’s say your team has two prisoners to guard.
 One of your team members has to stay with the prisoners at all times to prevent the second team from trying to set them “Free”.
 They can set their team members free by trying to run around the guard, stepping into the jail box and yelling “Free”.
 If the he can step into the jail box to free his team members, the guard can capture him by yelling “Ring-O-Leave-O. 1, 2, 3.”
 It’s not that easy to capture the guy who’s trying to free the prisoners because two of them generally rush the guard at the same time and you can’t stop them unless you have help from one of your team members.
 If the prisoners are set free you start all over again.
 There is a lot of running and fighting in trying to capture the second team members.
 This game can and does get pretty ugly at times but we love it.